 Busting the Myth of Incomplete Plant-Based Proteins

-1) Plants use the same twenty amino acids that we do to build their proteins (the genetic code is universal).
+- Plants use the same 20 amino acids as humans to build their proteins (the genetic code is universal).

-Note: Meeting your overall protein needs is a separate topic — and is in my queue!
+Note: Meeting your overall protein needs is a separate topic — discussed here.

 You read that right.
-The statement that all or most plant-based proteins are missing one or more amino acids is false.
+The statement that all or most plant-based proteins are missing one or more amino acids is 100% false.
 All plants (and meats and dairy) contain at least moderate amounts of all nine essential amino acids.
-Note: Fruits were not included due to low total protein content.

-Before we look at the data, let’s get our definitions straight.
+The term “incomplete” is trickier to define and analyze.
+Before we dig into the data, let’s get our definitions straight.

 Proteins are long chains of amino acids.
 Picture an alphabet bead necklace where each bead is an amino acid.
 Each protein is defined by its unique sequence of amino acids (beads).

-- A food (or combination of foods) is considered to be a complete protein source if it provides enough (or more) of each of the nine essential amino acids.
-Your definition of ‘enough’ and your choice of serving size for getting ‘enough’ will influence your incomplete vs complete label.
+A food (or combination of foods) is considered to be a complete protein source if it provides “enough” of each of the nine essential amino acids.

 I compared proteins from difference sources at the amino acid level (meat, dairy, beans, veggies, grains, nuts, or seeds).
 To make an apples-to-apples comparison, I looked at how much of each amino acid is in a day’s worth of protein (60 grams in my case).